bedrocksystems/BRiCk/doc/sphinx/pointers.rst

 As in Cerberus, casting pointers to integers marks the allocation ID of the pointer as _exposed_.
-Casting an integer to a pointer can produce any pointer with the same address and an exposed allocation ID.
+Casting an integer to a pointer can produce any pointer with the same address and an exposed allocation ID for an allocation containing the given address.

 Unlike in Cerberus, more than two allocation IDs can cover the same address.
-In C complete objects are generally disjoint, except that a past-the-end-pointer can overlap with a pointer to another object; however, in C++ a complete object can be nested within an array that provides storage to it.
+In C complete objects are generally disjoint, except that a past-the-end-pointer can overlap with a pointer to another object; however, in C++ a complete object with pointer `p` (with provenance `aid1 : alloc_id`) can be nested within a character array that provides storage to it (with provenance `aid2`), which can be nested inside another character array providing storage to it (with provenance `aid3`), and so on.
+We assume that each of those provenances can be exposed indipendently; casting the integer address of `p` to a pointer follows the same rules as above, so it can produce a pointer with any exposed allocation IDs.
+In all cases, we assume the C++ abstract machine follows an extension of the PNVI-ae-udi model; in particular, the provenance remains ambiguous until some option is eliminated by triggering undefined behavior.

 .. _no-pointer-zapping: